 Though you may not have been charged with driving while intoxicated, there are many more closely related charges that you may be currently dealing with.
 In Tarrant County and Fort Worth, crimes related to drugs, alcohol, and traffic violations are strictly enforced.

 Whether your charge is a DWI or one of its many related offenses, hiring a Fort Worth criminal defense lawyer is paramount to your success.
 Doing this at the beginning of your criminal process can give you enough time to hire a quality attorney, and prepare a strong defense for your trial.
-Find out how we can help you with your related DWI offenses by calling the Law Offices of Richard C. McConathy today.
-Our onsite legal experts can provide you with free, no-obligation initial consultation to learn more about your situation.
+Find out how we can help you with your related DWI offenses by contacting or calling the Law Offices of Richard C. McConathy today at (817) 422-5350.
+Our onsite legal experts can provide you with an initial consultation to learn more about your situation.

 In most cases, arrests for DWIs stem from police officers conducting traffic stops for common moving violations.
 Traffic violations include:

 - Compliance with Traffic-Control Device, Texas Transportation Code § 544.004

 - Passing in a No-Passing Zone, Texas Transportation Code § 545.055

 - Failure to Drive Within a Single Lane, Texas Transportation Code § 545.060

 - Following Too Closely, Texas Transportation Code § 545.062